Yurchiu/Yurchiu/README.md

 I feel honored that you come here to look my ✨terrible✨ homepage and me.

-This account is my main account. <https://github.com/yz-hs> is used as blog.
+This account is my main account. <https://github.com/yz-hs> is used as my old blog.

 I'm a university student in China, who is ✨vegetable-like✨(means weak in ability).